david-fale/reflections/sprint-3/my-reflections-sprint-3.md

 # DevTools Tutorial

-### What did you notice about your learning style, strengths and limitations when doing this crash course?
+### What did you notice about your learning style, strengths, and limitations when doing this crash course?